useryab/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ### 1. Don't swap horses in crossing a stream :racehorse: :recycle:

-Write a function that swaps the values of two integers. :recycle:
+Write a function that swaps the values of two integers.

 ### 2. This report, by its very length, defends itself against the risk of being read